sdivakarrajesh/utility-programs-in-python/Videos Optimizer/README.md

 - it will keep track of all the tasks in a queue and write them to a file called '.optimize_queue.json' in the folder where its run, so you can always stop the program and continue where you left off
 - The optimized videos will be in H.265 codec inside the 'optimized' folder

+## Similar Tools

+There are plenty of tools that can achieve similar/better results.
+Take a look at [HandBrake](https://handbrake.fr/).

 # License

 Copyright 2020 DIVAKAR RAJESH S